Qatar Travel Guide

 Cruise ships call at Doha Port from October through to May of each year – you can check the current schedule here.

-Beyond the capital, nine different routes allow you to reach Al Ruwais/Al Shamal, Al Thakhira, Dukhan, Mesaieed Industrial City, Abu Samra, Umm Garn Village, Al Kheesa and Al Khor.
-All intercity buses are operated by Mowasalat.
+Beyond Doha, nine different routes allow you to reach Al Ruwais/Al Shamal, Al Thakhira, Dukhan, Mesaieed Industrial City, Abu Samra, Umm Garn Village, Al Kheesa and Al Khor.

 The Hop On/ Hop Off service offered by Doha Bus covers all of the main sights within the capital.
 Tickets cost 95 QR (adults), with the bus operating on three different routes (Red, Green and Orange), all of which are illustrated on the downloadable route map.